YichiZhang98/UG-MCL/README.md

 ## Acknowledgement

 * This code and experimental setting is adapted from [SSL4MIS](https://github.com/HiLab-git/SSL4MIS) and other implementations including  [UA-MT](https://github.com/yulequan/UA-MT),  [DTC](https://github.com/HiLab-git/DTC) and [DTML](https://github.com/YichiZhang98/DTML).
+Thanks for these authors for their valuable works and hope our model can promote the relevant research as well.

-* More semi-supervised learning approaches for medical image segmentation have been summarized in our [survey](https://arxiv.org/abs/2207.14191).
+* More semi-supervised approaches for medical image segmentation have been summarized in our [survey](https://arxiv.org/abs/2207.14191).

 * If our project is useful for your research, please consider citing the following works: